Edward the Confessor: Later reign

-Until the mid-1050s Edward was able to structure his earldoms so as to prevent the Godwins from becoming dominant.
+Until the mid-1050s Edward was able to structure his earldoms to prevent the Godwins from becoming dominant.
 Godwin died in 1053, and although Harold succeeded to his earldom of Wessex, none of his other brothers were earls at this date.
 His house was then weaker than it had been since Edward's succession, but a succession of deaths from 1055 to 1057 completely changed the control of earldoms.
 In 1055, Siward died, but his son was considered too young to command Northumbria, and Harold's brother, Tostig, was appointed.
 In 1057, Leofric and Ralph died, and Leofric's son Ælfgar succeeded as Earl of Mercia, while Harold's brother Gyrth succeeded Ælfgar as Earl of East Anglia.
 The fourth surviving Godwin brother, Leofwine, was given an earldom in the south-east carved out of Harold's territory, and Harold received Ralph's territory in compensation.
 Thus by 1057, the Godwin brothers controlled all of England subordinately apart from Mercia.
 It is not known whether Edward approved of this transformation or whether he had to accept it, but from this time he seems to have begun to withdraw from active politics, devoting himself to hunting, which he pursued each day after attending church.

 In the 1050s, Edward pursued an aggressive and generally successful policy in dealing with Scotland and Wales.
 Malcolm Canmore was an exile at Edward's court after his father, Duncan I, was killed in battle in 1040, against men led by Macbeth who seized the Scottish throne.
 In 1054, Edward sent Siward to invade Scotland.
 He defeated Macbeth, and Malcolm, who had accompanied the expedition, gained control of southern Scotland.
 By 1058, Malcolm had killed Macbeth in battle and had taken the Scottish throne.
 In 1059, he visited Edward, but in 1061, he started raiding Northumbria with the aim of adding it to his territory.